 There are ways of getting a crash course on a new lake and learning the local's secrets to help when you have a tournament or are just going fishing.

-First get on the internet and search for fishing reports or chat rooms where you can get general information on fishing spots from anglers already fishing the lake.
+First get on the Internet and search for fishing reports or chat rooms where you can get general information on fishing spots from anglers already fishing the lake.
 Don't just check the current reports, check as far back as you can.
 Checking current and past issues of local newspapers and magazines will also help.
-Honey Hole also has tapes of the TV shows on different lakes that you can get.
 With this information you can compare the reports from the different sources, the times of the year and set up a chart to give you a better overall idea of possible areas to check out and basics like best lure colors.
 Be sure to get the current water temperature, it will help with selecting areas to fish.

 Next you need to get a couple of different maps of the lake.
 The reason I suggest more than one is that there are some differences between maps and you may find that each will help you understand how to get around the lake safely or show structures you need to find fish.
 Most lake maps are made from the original government topographical maps.
 The older the lake, the more the depth and contours will change.
 Just because an area is marked six feet deep doesn't mean that's a fact.
 Lake level will also change the look of the lake, take this into consideration as you review the map.
 Mark the spots on the map using the information you gathered.
 Look at what sections of the lake these spots are and the relationship to the main and secondary creeks.
 Based on the time of the year, you can narrow down what area to check first.